Pte

 My story

-William Artingstall was born in Ashton-under-Lyne, Greater Manchester, England, where he later enlisted for his army service in the British Expeditionary Force.
-Together with his wife Gertrude Annie Artingstall, however, he lived in Blackpool, Lancashire, England, before the war.
-During the war, William served in the 2/9th Battalion Manchester Regiment (198th Brigade, 66th (2nd East Lancashire) Division).
+William Artingstall was born in Ashton-under-Lyne, Lancashire.
+He enlisted in the British Army and belonged to the 2/9th Battalion Manchester Regiment (198th Brigade, 66th (2nd East Lancashire) Division).

 Sources 5